sammyholt/ECE4310Antivirus/README.md

 Runnable .jar file is included called AVScanner.jar

+To run the scanner:
+1. Run the AVScanner.jar file.
+2. Select a directory to scan (Such as Example)
+3. Choose a definitions.txt file.
+This is just a list of SHA-256 hash strings with one string on each line.
+4. Click Scan
+5. To delete viruses, click the delete button.

 In the example folder are some sample data files and a sample definitions.txt file.

 For this example, I have defined test1.txt as a virus.
 The content of test1.txt is "Example text".  test2.txt is not defined as a virus and its content is "Example tex".
 I have also defined cpp-logo as a virus.